gopika09/Automatic_Application_Deployment_in_AWS_using_Terraform/README.md

-﻿# Python_Flask_App_Terraform_Code
+﻿# Automatic Application Deployment in AWS using Terraform

 In this project, I harnessed the capabilities of Terraform Provisioners and AWS to automate the deployment of a simple Python Flask application on an Amazon EC2 instance.
 This solution streamlines the process of deploying applications in the AWS cloud, ensuring efficiency and consistency.
+By automating infrastructure provisioning, I eliminated manual intervention, reducing potential errors and accelerating deployment time.
+Additionally, the use of Terraform allowed for version-controlled, repeatable infrastructure setups, making scaling and updates easier to manage.
+This approach highlights the power of Infrastructure as Code (IaC) in delivering agile, reliable, and scalable cloud-based applications.

 ## Overview :
 ![diagram](https://github.com/gopika09/Python_Flask_App_Terraform_Code/blob/main/diagram.png)